Mexico's Pena Nieto ahead in new poll, but gap closing

-MEXICO CITY Mexican opposition candidate Enrique Pena Nieto is still the front-runner in the run-up to the July 1 presidential election, but leftist rival Andres Manuel Lopez Obrador has chipped away further at his lead, a poll showed on Monday.
+MEXICO CITY Mexico's Enrique Pena Nieto is still the front-runner in the run-up to July's presidential election, but leftist rival Andres Manuel Lopez Obrador has chipped away further at his lead, a poll showed on Monday.

-The survey for newspaper El Universal showed that support for Pena Nieto had dropped to 37.8 percent ahead of the election next month - 4.1 percentage points lower than in the same pollster's previous survey published on May 14.
+The survey for newspaper El Universal showed that support for Pena Nieto had dropped to 37.8 percent ahead of the July 1 vote - 4.1 percentage points lower than in the previous poll published on May 14.

-But he was still nearly 14 points ahead of 2006 runner-up Lopez Obrador, who rose 3.0 points to 23.9 percent in the poll.
+But he was still nearly 14 points ahead of 2006 runner-up Lopez Obrador, who rose 3.0 points to 23.9 percent, the poll showed.

-Lopez Obrador got a boost on Thursday when a separate poll for newspaper Reforma put him four points behind Pena Nieto.
+Lopez Obrador's team got a boost on Thursday when a separate poll put him just four points behind Pena Nieto.

 Josefina Vazquez Mota, candidate of the ruling National Action Party (PAN), who is bidding to become Mexico's first woman president, trailed in third place with 22.4 percent, the latest poll showed.
-That was up 3 points from the previous survey.
+That was also up 3.0 points from the previous survey.

-"Lopez Obrador is in second place by default," said Mexico City-based political analyst Fernando Dworak, noting the slim margin separating the second- and third-placed candidates in the survey.

-"There has not been spectacular growth for Lopez Obrador, only a modest boost," said Dworak.

-The new poll showed that once undecided voters or those expressing no preference were stripped out, Pena Nieto had 43.8 percent support, down 5.8 points from the previous poll.

-Lopez Obrador gained 2.9 points to 27.7 percent while the ranks of the undecided shrunk 2.8 points to 15.7 percent.

-Students have led the recent increase in opposition to Pena Nieto and the PRI.
-Their protests tap into memories of the PRI's long period in power, which was tainted by allegations of corruption and authoritarianism.
+Students have led the recent increase in opposition to Pena Nieto and the PRI, which ruled Mexico for 71 straight years until 2000.
+The protests tap into memories of the PRI's long period in power, which was tainted by allegations of corruption and authoritarianism.

-A driving force in the youth opposition has been the movement "Yosoy132" ("I am 132") which took its name from the 131 people that identified themselves as students taking part in a May 11 university protest against Pena Nieto.

-After he was heckled and booed at Mexico City's Ibero-American University, some of Pena Nieto's supporters cast doubt on whether the protesters were actually students, prompting them to come forward in a video they posted online.

 The improvement in Lopez Obrador's fortunes has raised the prospect of the PRI failing to achieve one of its primary goals: securing the first majority in Congress in 15 years.